 What it means

-An AI-readiness audit measures how visible, accurate, and citable a brand is across AI answer engines — and where the gaps are versus competitors.
-It is not a generic AI strategy exercise; it is a visibility, content, authority, and data-quality diagnostic that shows whether AI systems can find, trust, and repeat your company’s positioning.
-The output should be a sequenced fix-list, not a 100-page deck nobody runs.
+An AI-readiness audit measures how visible, accurate, and citable a brand is across AI answer engines, and where it trails competitors.
+It is not a generic AI strategy exercise.
+It is a visibility, content, authority, and data-quality diagnostic that shows whether AI systems can find, trust, and repeat your company's positioning.
+The output should be a ranked fix-list, not a 100-page deck nobody reads.

 AI visibility audit